vtex/vtexis-compatibility-layer/README.md

 # vtexis-compatibility-layer

-Lib to convert the Intelliget Search object to the VTEX object.
+Lib to convert the Intelligent Search object to the VTEX object.

 ## Example